techshop/EEE-105-Arduino-1/chapter_2/README.md

 }
 ```

 The LED should blink just like it did before!
 All we've done is create a placeholder called `ledPin` and stored the value 8 to it.
 Then, whenever we have to refer to the value 8, we can just use the variable `ledPin`.
 But what is all this [`byte`](https://www.arduino.cc/en/Reference/Byte) business about?
 Well that's the variable type.
 In the programming language that Arduino uses, we have to specify how much memory we want to allocate to memory; in this case, we are allocating one variable with the size of a `byte`.
 It's like telling the Arduino how much memory we expect to be using; this way the Arduino can check to see if it has enough.
-Remember the Arduino does not have a lot of memoery.
+Remember the Arduino does not have a lot of memory.

 A `byte` stores an 8-bit unsigned number and can range from 0 to 255.
 Unsigned simply means that it can't be negative; and 8-bit is the same as saying 2 to the power of 8 (which is 255).
 You might be wondering, what if I want to store the value 438?
 Well, that wouldn't "fit" into a byte, and you'd have to use an [`int`](https://www.arduino.cc/en/Reference/Int) instead.
 We'll be covering the other variable types in the future, but for now the `byte` should be all that we need.

 ## Part 2 - adding in a switch

 Let's make a slight modification to our circuit and add a momentary normally open switch.
-The way this switch or button works is that unless you press on it, no connection is made accross the terminals (this is known as normally open or NO)
+The way this switch or button works is that unless you press on it, no connection is made across the terminals (this is known as normally open or NO)

 <p align="center">
     <img src="https://cdn.rawgit.com/techshop/EEE-105-Arduino-1/master/chapter_2/Chapter-2-Part-2.svg">